melmel27/comakery/README.md

 ## Investors Can Trade With Other Investors In The Same Group (e.g. Reg S)

 To allow trading in a group:
-* Call `setAccountPermissions(address, transferGroup, addressTimeLock, maxTokens)` for traders in the group
+* Call `setAddressPermissions(address, transferGroup, addressTimeLock, maxTokens)` for traders in the group
 * `setAllowGroupTransfer(fromGroupX, toGroupX, groupTimeLock)` for account addresses associated with groupIDs like Reg S
 * A token transfer for an allowed group will succeed if:
     * the `addressTimelock` and `groupTimeLock` times have passed; and